We check out some of the most beautiful beaches in Qatar, which offer pristine white sands, clear blue seas, and stunning natural landscapes.

 Al Wakrah Beach

-Situated just south of Qatar’s capital, Al Wakrah Beach is perfect for a fun-filled family day out.
+Situated just south of Qatar’s capital, Al Wakrah Beach is perfect for a fun-filled family day out at one of the country’s most spectacular beaches.
 Easily accessible by car and just a 30-minute ride from Doha, this is the ideal place for a day trip.
 The clear, shallow waters are suitable for little ones to splash around in; meanwhile, the fun playground area gives them the opportunity to let off steam – if it’s not too hot.

 Magnificent mangroves are dotted around this pretty beach, drawing in visitors who come to take in the exotic landscape and wildlife.
 The picturesque beach is also famous for its little fish which gently nibble the dead skin from your feet; so you may even enjoy a free pedicure while you’re there!
 Whether you fancy a picnic by the shore, or a leisurely lunch at a nearby restaurant, this is a dreamy spot to visit.

-Located in the north of Qatar, Fuwairit Beach boasts pristine white sands and clear turquoise sea, which is home to the Hawksbill turtle.
+One of Qatar’s more northerly beaches, Fuwairit Beach boasts pristine white sands and clear turquoise sea, which is home to the Hawksbill turtle.
 Beachgoers are strictly forbidden to interact with the turtles; this section of the beach is fenced off during the hatching season.
 There aren’t many cafes or restaurants here, however, so make sure to pack some drinks and snacks before you go.

 You will also need to set off fairly early as it takes between one and two hours to reach the beach from Doha.
 The journey is well worth it, though, because for tanning and relaxing, it doesn’t get any better than this.
 The inviting, calm sea makes it a popular spot for water sports and swimming.
 And if you find yourself there come sundown, take a gentle stroll along the beach and feast your eyes on the various colored seashells.